-- 6. (a) There is established an Office of Inspector General. - (b) The Inspector General shall be appointed for a Congress by the Speaker, the Majority Leader, and the Minority Leader, acting jointly. - (c) Subject to the policy direction and oversight of the Committee on House Administration, the Inspector General shall only- - (1) provide audit, investigative, and advisory services to the House and joint entities in a manner consistent with government-wide standards; - (2) inform the officers or other officials who are the subject of an audit of the results of that audit and suggesting appropriate curative actions: - (3) simultaneously notify the Speaker, the Majority Leader, the Minority Leader, and the chair and ranking minority member of the Committee on House Administration in the case of any financial irregularity discovered in the course of carrying out responsibilities under this clause; - (4) simultaneously submit to the Speaker, the Majority Leader, the Minority Leader, and the chair and ranking minority member of the Committee on Appropriations and the Committee on House Administra-
+6. (a) There is established an Office of Inspector General.

+(b) The Inspector General shall be appointed for a Congress by the Speaker, the Majority Leader, and the Minority Leader, acting jointly.

+(c) Subject to the policy direction and oversight of the Committee on House Administration, the Inspector General shall only-

+(1) provide audit, investigative, and advisory services to the House and joint entities in a manner consistent with government-wide standards;

+(2) inform the officers or other officials who are the subject of an audit of the results of that audit and suggesting appropriate curative actions;

+(3) simultaneously notify the Speaker, the Majority Leader, the Minority Leader, and the chair and ranking minority member of the Committee on House Administration in the case of any financial irregularity discovered in the course of carrying out responsibilities under this clause;

-- tion a report of each audit conducted under this clause; and - (5) report to the Committee on Ethics information involving possible violations by a Member, Delegate, Resident Commissioner, officer, or employee of the House of any rule of the House or of any law applicable to the performance of official duties or the discharge of official responsibilities that may require referral to the appropriate Federal or State authorities under clause 3(a)(3) of rule XI.
+(4) simultaneously submit to the Speaker, the Majority Leader, the Minority Leader, and the chair and ranking minority member of the Committee on Appropriations and the Committee on House Administration a report of each audit conducted under this clause: and employee of the House of any rule of the House or of any law applicable to the performance of official duties or the discharge of official responsibilities that may require referral to the appropriate Federal or State authorities under clause 3(a)(3) of rule XI.